-As I sit at home reflecting on the bad news I have been given I feel a little embarrassed.
-Even with my experience and knowledge, I had simply taken what this doctor had told me as fact; without question.
-The truth is, that when our perception of our safety, health and well-being are challenged and compromised in some way, rational thought flies out of the window.
+As I sit at home, reflecting on the bad news the doctors have given me, I feel a little embarrassed.
+Even with my experience and knowledge, I had simply taken what this doctor had told me as fact, without question.
+The truth is that when our perception of our safety, health and well-being are challenged and compromised, rational thought flies out of the window.
 It is almost as if a protective fog swirls around us and acts as a protective blanket.
 The blanket only lifts when we are ready and willing to let it.

 - Find it hard to believe what they have been told